Sitaarz/Remitly_Internship_2024/README.md

 The application is designed to check to check correctness of AWS::IAM::Role Policy JSON file.

 ## Features
-* checking for correctness of AWS::IAM::Role Policy JSON file
+* checking for correctness of AWS::IAM::Role Policy JSON file format
 * informs about '*' sign in "Resource" field

 ## Requirements